Visit the Bulletin Archive to download bulletins and song sheets to follow along with the service in the videos.

 New Revised Standard Version Bible, copyright 1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.

-“Stronger” Words and music by Ben Fielding and Reuben Morgan. © 2007 Hillsong Music Publishing Australia.
-Admin. by Hillsong Music Publishing (Admin. by Capitol CMG Publishing).
+“From the Inside Out” Words and music by Joel Houston. © 2005 Hillsong Music Publishing Australia.
 All rights reserved.
 Reprinted with permission under CCLI License #2329082.

 ...